Zhu Meifang

 Zhu Meifang (朱美芳 (Zhū Měifāng); born August 1965) is a Chinese materials scientist, former vice-president of Donghua University, and currently serving as its dean of School of Materials Science and Engineering.

-Education

-Zhu was born in Rugao, Jiangsu in August 1965.
-She earned a bachelor's degree in chemical fiber in 1986, a master's degree in chemical fiber in 1988, and a doctor's degree in materials science in 1999, all from China Textile University (now Donghua University).

 Career

 After university, she taught there, where she was vice-president between September 2005 and December 2009.
 She works as dean of School of Materials Science and Engineering since September 2014.